lustan3216/Behavior-Bind-Media/readme.md

 Why I use `!important?` here?
 Everybody says do not use `!important`.

-Do you really understand why?
+Do you understand why?

 Most of reasons are the element will be very hard to change anymore.

-But！ It is precisely because this is a behavioral naming style, you may named "align-left" but the css syntax is `taxt-align: right;
+But！ It is precisely because this is a behavioral naming style, you may named "align-left" but the CSS syntax is `taxt-align: right;
 `?
-Or do you want to move down 20px but the css syntax is `margin-lift:
+Or do you want to move down 20px but the CSS syntax is `margin-lift:
 100px;`?
 Based on this situation, there is no reason to change!